acortaba/Yelp-At-Brown/README.md

     Rating site for Brown dining halls that allows users to view the current daily food options for the Ratty, Vdub, and Andrews, and rate foods out of 5 while also viewing the current rating each food has

-Team Members and Contributions

-    spawar2 - front end nav bar and menu design, implementation and testing fleahy - firebase/ webscraping/ integration of backend to frontend acortaba -
-    scortaba - rating implementation in front and back end

 Collaboration